yannicklevederpvtl/spring-cloud-config-credhub-nodejs-client/README.md

 Clone this project git `spring-cloud-config-credhub-nodejs-client` repository

-Push the Node.js Application to the same Space:
+Push the Node.js application to the same Space:

 ```
 $ cd spring-cloud-config-credhub-nodejs-client